 The median home value in Dallas is $164,700, which saw an increase of 14.1% in the last year.
 It is predicted that home values will rise again this year by 5.4%.

 Even with the predicted rise in home values, many homes will still be under the federal reverse mortgage lending limit of $636,150 that applies to HECM loans.

 For higher valued homes outside the HECM lending limit, there are jumbo programs available.

 If you reside in Dallas All Reverse Mortgage® is here to answer your questions.
-Access our free calculator to estimate your reverse mortgage lending limit or call usToll Free(800) 565-1722
+Access our online reverse mortgage calculator to estimate your reverse mortgage lending limit or call usToll Free(800) 565-1722

 Top 3 Lender Resources in TX: